-Research indicates that nutritional counseling and education can be an important part of recovery for individuals who are receiving treatment for a substance use disorder.
+Research indicates that nutritional counseling and education can be an important part of recovery for individuals who are receiving treatment for a substance use disorder (SUD).
 Substance use or misuse can cause nutritional deficiencies and imbalances, affect appetite and mood, and impact the digestive system.
-Studies have found that providing nutrition education improves outcomes for those receiving substance use disorder treatment, especially when provided in a group setting.
+Studies have found that providing nutrition education improves outcomes for those receiving SUD treatment, especially when provided in a group setting.

-Several nutrition and diet resources may benefit individuals with substance use disorders.
-In particular, some individuals in rural substance use disorder treatment programs may be eligible for the Supplemental Nutrition Assistance Program (SNAP), which provides financial assistance that facilitates access to food.
-Program planners may also choose to provide information about SNAP Education (SNAP-Ed), a program that encourages SNAP beneficiaries to make healthy food choices.
-Rural program planners who are interested in providing nutrition-related information to patients may also benefit from educational resources such as Food Education for People with Serious Psychiatric Disabilities: An Evidence-Based Recovery Curriculum.
-This resource provides lesson plans and handouts that program planners can tailor to meet the specific needs of their population.
+Several nutrition and diet resources may benefit individuals with SUDs.
+In particular, some individuals in rural SUD treatment programs may be eligible for the Supplemental Nutrition Assistance Program (SNAP), which provides financial assistance for access to food.
+Program planners may also choose to provide information about SNAP Education (SNAP-Ed), a program that provides information to SNAP beneficiaries about healthy food choices.

 Weight Management and Physical Activity

-As substance use and its comorbid conditions can lead to issues with excess weight, program planners may also be interested in providing information about physical activity and weight management.
-Studies indicate that physical exercise can also help increase the likelihood of abstaining from substance use and decrease depression symptoms among those in treatment for substance use disorders.
+As substance use and related health conditions can lead to issues with excess weight, program planners may also be interested in providing information about physical activity and weight management.
+Studies indicate that physical exercise can also help increase the likelihood of abstaining from substance use and decrease depression symptoms among those in treatment for SUDs.